Aculisme/LMP2/about.md

 #### **Maths HL Internal Assessment: Numerical Methods**

-For my Maths Internal Assessment I wrote a paper exploring various numerical numerical methods and their applications in zero-finding and root-solving.
+For my Maths Internal Assessment I wrote a paper exploring various numerical methods and their applications in zero-finding and root-solving.
 I compared the Bisection method, Newton's method, and Secant method in terms of their rate & order of convergence and potential breakpoints.
 I also implemented the algorithms in Python and wrote a set of benchmarking scripts compare how long each took to converge on a known root.
 Languages: `Python (Matplotlib, Numpy)`, `Git`
 Status: `Pending review`
 Links: